darkkpy/snitcher/README.md

 # Discord Message Forwarding Selfbot

-This selfbot forwards messages from one server to another in Discord.
+This selfbot simplifies the process of forwarding messages from one Discord server to another.

 ## Table of Contents